sshvmk/sshvmk.github.io/exampleSite/content/_index.md

 ---
 heading: "not much 👋🏻"
-lead: "A minimal theme for Hugo"
+lead: "Basic, simple and minimal Hugo theme"
-description: "This is a not-much demo, built with Hugo.
-Explore it to see what not-much is offering."
 ---

+This is a `not-much` theme demo, built with Hugo.
+Explore it to see what not-much is offering.